near/docs/docs/concepts/storage.md

 ![Arweave step 3](/docs/assets/arweave-3.png)

-> **Note:** keep in mind that by using Arweave's actual network you will need to purchase artokens to pay for storage.
+> **Note:** keep in mind that using Arweave's live network will require to purchase artokens to pay for storage.
 You can find out more [here](https://www.arweave.org/).

 :::tip
 Using `near-api-js` and `arweavejs` you can automate most of these steps.